HexHive/EPOXY/README.md

 ```
 ./get_repos.sh  #this will clone and setup the llvm and clang repos
 ./cmake_config.sh  #this will run the properly cmake command for llvm
 ./setup_gcc.sh  #this will download a copy of arm-none-eabi gcc toolchain
-		# and build it with the plugin support
+		# and build it with the linker plugin support
-		# EPOXY uses the build arm-none-eabi-ld and the standard libs
+		# EPOXY uses arm-none-eabi-ld and the standard libs from this build
 ```

 This will build the arm-none-eabi toolchain with libraries, and create the following directory structure.

 ```